 The gym membership—along with outings like rock climbing—promotes physical activity that keeps the body and minds healthy.

 In our inpatient rehab program, residents have ample opportunity to exercise through sports like volleyball, disc golf, and tennis.
-We offer adventure therapy, which includes mountain biking and hiking.

 We also provide exercise therapy through yoga.
 This natural stress-management technique involves stretching, relaxation, and mindful movement.